Nuts and Seeds on a Ketogenic Diet

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Many people wonder if nuts and seeds are fine with ketogenic diet due to their high fat levels.
 Nut lovers rejoice because the answer is a big yes.
-In fact, there are plenty of them are perfect for ketogenic diet.
+In fact, there are plenty of them that are perfect for ketogenic diet.

 On the downside, raw nuts are rich in phytic acid that tends to irritate the gallbladder.
-In this case, limiting yourself to two to three ounces in a given meal and sticking to it is best.
+In this case, limiting yourself to two to three ounces in a given meal and sticking to it is the best.

 Learn more about Adrenals from Dr. Berg Video Blog.